Crown Assets Definition

 Given below are some of the disadvantages that can be attributed to crown assets

 - Sale of Assets Reduces Net Worth – A government may act on reason to undertake the sale of such assets for certain purposes.
 However, the sale of assets brings down the total worth of the government.
-The government’s holding and resources will now be reduced to a smaller number prior to the sale and such acts may stand as an indication to other countries of the world that the finances of the particular country are in trouble
+The government’s holding and resources will now be reduced to a smaller number before the sale, and such acts may stand as an indication to other countries of the world that the finances of the particular country are in trouble

 Limitations of Crown Assets

-Crown assets or the assets owned by the government tend to be an important factor contributing to enhancing the soundness, wellness of the country thereby also building confidence among foreign investors to pump in money to any particular country.
+Crown assets or the assets owned by the government tend to be an important factor contributing to enhancing the soundness, wellness of the country, thereby also building confidence among foreign investors to pump in money to any particular country.
 They tend to act as a strong backing force in times of distress and crisis.
-The government is well to do to use them in an efficient manner and thus stand to manage the finances and resources of the country.
+The government is well to do to use them efficiently and thus stand to manage the finances and resources of the country.

-This stands as a red signal to the world.
-However, if the economy is prudent enough and uses such crown assets in an efficient manner for the greater good of the public and betterment of the society these crown assets will no doubt contribute to the development of the nation as a whole.
+It stands as a red signal to the world.
+However, if the economy is prudent enough and efficiently uses such crown assets for the greater good of the public and betterment of the society, these crown assets will no doubt contribute to the development of the nation as a whole.